payoubi/payoubi.github.io/_publications/2019_Kazemi_Shahir_Ayoubi.md

 title: "Simple Equations for Estimating Bearing Capacity of Shallow Foundations on Liquefiable Soil"
 collection: publications
 excerpt: ''
-date: 2019-01-01
+date: 2019-12-01
 venue: 'Under review in Journal of Earthquake Engineering'
 ---
-Assessment of bearing capacity of shallow foundations is an important task in engineering practice especially when the foundation is located at the top of a liquefiable soil.
+<div style="text-align: justify"> Assessment of bearing capacity of shallow foundations is an important task in engineering practice
+especially when the foundation is located at the top of a liquefiable soil.
 In this paper, simple analytical equations have been proposed for calculation of the bearing capacity of shallow foundations on liquefiable soil.
 The equations have been developed for two cases, separated based